 Lenders approve both the borrower and the condo?

 The bottom line is that when you are buying a condo, the banks and mortgage lenders will not only be underwriting your creditworthiness.
 They will also be underwriting the condo.

 A CONDO QUESTIONNAIRE MUST BE COMPLETED BY THE PROPERTY MANAGEMENT COMPANY TO DETERMINE THE CONDO’S ELIGIBILITY.

-Of course, you may not need a condo questionnaire if your loan approval comes back with a “Limited Review”, which I just blogged about here.
+Of course, you may not need a condo questionnaire if your loan approval comes back with a “Limited Review”.
+I just blogged about this here.

-The bottom line is that getting a condo loan is more difficult than meets the eye, and has a lot to do with the borrower’s down payment, credit score, debt ratios and the condo itself.
+The bottom line is that getting a condo loan is more difficult than meets the eye.
+It has a lot to do with the borrower’s down payment, credit score, debt ratios, and the condo itself.
 When looking to buy a condo always call a mortgage professional who can help research the financing options up front before you waste your time going under contract.
-When listing a condo for sale (attention all Realtors and sellers) ALWAYS consult a mortgage lender for advice on what type of financing is available and how much down payment will be required, so that you can properly market the condo for sale.
+When listing a condo for sale (attention all Realtors and sellers) ALWAYS consult a mortgage lender for advice on what type of financing is available and how much down payment will be required.
+This way you can properly market the condo for sale.